corrode/corrode.github.io/content/blog/why-rust/index.md

 craft and are actively seeking out jobs that allow them to use Rust, so the market for Rust developers is growing.
 (Also see the previous section about developer happiness.)

+For more insights on finding and hiring Rust talent, see our dedicated guide on [how to hire Rust engineers](/blog/hiring-rust-engineers/).

 > Rust has more than tripled the size of its community over the past two years
 > and currently has 3.7M users, of which 0.6M joined in the last six months